toka863/ci-cd-microservices-pipeline/README.md

 # 🚀 Microservices CI/CD Pipeline with Jenkins Shared Library

-A complete **CI/CD pipeline for microservices** using a **Jenkins Shared Library** — one reusable template that powers all services automatically from code push to container deployment.
+A complete **end-to-end CI/CD pipeline** for microservices using a **Jenkins Shared Library**.
+This project demonstrates how to automate the full lifecycle from **code commit → build → containerization → deployment on AWS ECR**.

 ---